District 12 Clean California

 Programs

 Clean California is implementing sustainable beautification projects that improve safety and transform highways into spaces of stewardship and pride for all California communities.
-Two portfolios are funding 15 projects in Orange County—creating jobs, supporting local artists, cleaning roadsides and improving underserved communities.
+Three portfolios are funding 20 projects in Orange County—creating jobs, supporting local artists, cleaning roadsides and improving underserved communities.

 • The State Beautification Portfolio removes trash and beautifies community gateways and public areas along the state highway system.
 The goal is to improve safety and promote community connections, with 98 percent of the projects benefitting historically marginalized communities.
-Twelve State Beautification projects will be completed in Orange County before the end of 2023.
+Twelve State Beautification projects will be completed in Orange County.

-• The Local Grants Portfolio will provide approximately $296 million statewide to beautify and improve streets and roads, tribal lands, parks, pathways, and transit centers to restore pride in public spaces.
-Three Local Grant projects will be completed in Orange County before the end of 2024.
+• The Local Grants Portfolio will provide approximately $396 million statewide to beautify and improve streets and roads, tribal lands, parks, pathways, and transit centers to restore pride in public spaces.
+Five Local Grant projects will be completed in Orange County.

 See our list of projects